 COVID-19 and Student Loan Repayment

 Under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), federal student loans payments were put into a “payment pause” as of March 13, 2020.
-This payment pause was extended through August 31, 2022.
-During this period, payments are automatically deferred, no interest accrues and collection activity on defaulted loans is suspended.
+This payment pause was extended up until October 2023.
+During this period, payments were automatically deferred and collection activity on defaulted loans was suspended.
+Additionally, student loan interest was paused, and interest began to accrue again on September 1, 2023.
 The months in which the payment pause was in effect will also still count towards federal student loan forgiveness programs.

 If you made loan payments during this period, the full amount of your payments will go towards your unpaid principal balance, unless you owe any interest or fees prior to March 13, 2020.
 You can also request a refund from your servicer of any payments made during the payment pause towards eligible federal loans.
 Borrowers’ credit reports should not show as delinquent during forbearance.
 If there is any incorrect information related to your federal student loan activity on your credit report, promptly dispute it with the credit bureaus.

-Following August 31, 2022, payments, interest, and collections resume.
-If you are in need of continued forbearance or modified loan payments, promptly contact your loan servicer.
+In September and October of 2023, payments, interest, and collections resume.
+If you are in need of continued forebearance or modified loan payments, promptly contact your loan servicer.

 Private Loans and COVID-19